In this section, you will learn about the components of an application and how to proceed when developing an application.

 Designing an Application

-A RunMyProcess DigitalSuite application with all its components is managed in a project which is defined in DigitalSuite Studio.
-Before you start to create the development project, you should have a clear understanding of the application setup and design.
+A RunMyProcess DigitalSuite application with its components is managed in one or more projects which are defined in DigitalSuite Studio.
+Before you start to create a development project, you should have a clear understanding of the application setup and design.
 You should define a high-level specification of the application taking into account the following aspects:

 - Groups/Users: Who is involved in using or managing the application?
 Which steps are performed by the different users?
 Which access rights do they need?

-- Workflow/Process: How does the business logic and workflow look like?
+- Workflow/Process: What does the business logic and workflow look like?
 Which steps are involved?

 - Actions: Which actions are required in the process, for example, manual interaction like approval steps or email notification?

-- Information/Data: Which data is required and which system is it retrieved from or stored to?
+- Information/Data: Which data is required and which system is it retrieved from or stored in?

-- Web interface design: How should the web interface look like?
+- Web interface design: What should the web interface look like?
 Which screens are presented to the different users involved in the process?

 - Reports & KPIs: Which reports are needed?
 Which KPIs are to be collected in these reports?

 - Integrations: Which external systems need to be connected?